 Slow cooker chili is a hearty stew filled with ground beef, vegetables, beans, and spices in a tomato sauce.
-This beef chili recipe is hearty, filling, and an easy family favorite dinner.
+This beef chili recipe is warm, filling, and an easy family favorite dinner.

 Ingredients and substitutions